-23-17.14-8.
-Review process and review criteria by department of health for

-2 conversions involving for-profit corporation as acquiror.

-3 (a) The department shall review all proposed conversions involving a hospital in which one 4 or more of the transacting parties involves a for-profit corporation as the acquiror and a not-for5 profit corporation as the acquiree.
+- 23-17.14-8.
+Review process and review criteria by department of health for 29 conversions involving for-profit corporation as acquiror or acquiree. - 30 (a) The department of health shall review all proposed conversions involving a hospital in 31 which one or more of the transacting parties involves a for-profit corporation.

-6 (b) In reviewing an application for a conversion involving hospitals in which one or more 7 of the transacting parties is a for-profit corporation as the acquiror the department shall consider 8 the following criteria:
+32 (b) In reviewing an application for a conversion involving hospitals in which one or more of the transacting parties is a for-profit corporation, the department of health shall consider the 33 34 following criteria: